Saravana2/FaceDetectionCameraX/README.md

  Refer:https://firebase.google.com/docs/android/setup

 ### Then Run the App
-you can listen to FaceDetectionView for call backs
+you can use FaceDetectionListener to FaceDetectionView for call backs

 ```sh
  interface FaceDetectionListener {